vicrucann/vicrucann.github.io/_posts/2015-12-07-osg-linux-quick-install.md

 ---
 title: "Quick steps for OpenSceneGraph installation on Linux"
 categories:
   - Tutorials
 excerpt: Detailed steps to download, compile and install the library; management of environment variables and example compilation.
 tags:
   - OpenSceneGraph
   - Linux
-	- installation
 ---

 # Minimal steps for Linux